 Those who wish to embark on a professional career in speech-language pathology or speech therapy.

-The programme comprises 72 credit points (cps) and normally requires two years of full-time study.
+The programme is comprised of 72 credit points (cps) and normally requires two years of full-time study.
 Participants will be required to study a full load of subjects 12-18 units per semester (except the summer semester).
 Normally courses will be delivered face-to-face, involving a combination of lectures and tutorials.

 - Medical Aspects of Special Education, Communication Disorders and Learning Disabilities